typedb/biograkn/blast/README.md

   - [On Windows](https://stackoverflow.com/questions/41501636/how-to-install-pip3-on-windows)
   - [On Mac OS X](https://stackoverflow.com/questions/34573159/how-to-install-pip3-on-my-mac)
   - [On Linux](https://askubuntu.com/questions/778052/installing-pip3-for-python3-on-ubuntu-16-04-lts-using-a-proxy)
-- While in the blast folder in Terminal/Command Prompt:
+- While in the blast folder via Terminal/Command Prompt:
   - Type in `pip3 install grakn`, press enter and wait for the installation to complete.
   - Type in `pip3 install biopython`, press enter and wait for the installation to complete.
   - Type in `python3 migrate.py`, press enter and wait for the migration to complete.
   - Type in `python3 blast.py`, press enter and wait for the BLAST search to complete.
 This can take a few minutes.
+  - Attend to the (possible) duplicates to ensure the data imported into the knowledge graph is clean

 ## Adcanced Usage